This is the multi-page printable view of this section. Click here to print.

 The migration time will depend on the amount of data and the source and destination systems performance.

-Step 6: View results summary
+Step 6: View migration results summary

 [root@3209ad44d7bb ~]# anchore-manager objectstorage --db-connect ${db} list-migrations